latest

 The Federal Consent Decree That Changed My Life as a Disabled Student

-On some days, Mr. Jones would really challenge my white privilege as he brought in Black kids who spoke often of their frustration with white teachers.
+On some days, Mr. Jones would really challenge my white privilege as he brought in Black kids who often spoke of their frustration with white teachers.
 Of course, I was struggling with the loss of my brother.
 But Mr. Jones would often talk with kids struggling with poverty and widespread racism.

 “You don’t realize the opportunities that you have in your life that these kids would kill to have,” Mr. Jones would tell me.